MusicDataset/md_homepage/content/musics/s/SonatainCMinorHob.XVI:201stmov.(1)-Joseph Haydn.md

 ---
-title: Joseph Haydn - Sonata in C Minor Hob.
+title: Sonata in C Minor Hob.
 XVI20 1st mov.
 (1)
 description: This is the description for Sonata in C Minor Hob.
 XVI20 1st mov. by Joseph Haydn
 composers: [Joseph Haydn]
 periods: [Classical]